Fillo7/Shooter-Project-Extensions/readme.md

 Notes
 -----
-* (Todo) Level selection is available inside main menu
+* Level selection is available from main menu
 * Main menu can be opened by pressing escape button